Voice Input

 - "Open the main layout"

-Daintree's correction prompt detects these patterns and sends them to a file resolver, which searches the project file tree and uses AI to pick the best match.
-The resolved path appears as an @path/to/file reference that renders as a clickable file chip in the input bar.
+Daintree detects these patterns and sends them to a file resolver, which searches the project file tree and uses AI to pick the best match.
+The resolved path appears as an @path/to/file reference and renders as a clickable file chip in the input bar.

-If resolution fails, the text falls back to @?description so you can see what was being looked up and fix it manually.
+If resolution fails, the text falls back to @?description so you can see what was being looked up and fix it by hand.

-This feature requires AI correction to be enabled and is toggled via Resolve file references in settings (on by default when your OpenAI key is configured).
+This feature requires AI correction to be enabled.
+It's toggled via Resolve file references in settings, on by default when your OpenAI key is configured.

 Custom Dictionary

-The custom dictionary lets you add up to 100 domain-specific terms that Daintree sends to Deepgram as recognition hints.
-These terms boost transcription accuracy for project names, product names, technical vocabulary, and abbreviations that the base model might not recognize.
+The custom dictionary lets you add up to 100 domain-specific terms: project names, product names, technical vocabulary, and abbreviations the base model might not get right.
+Each term counts toward the 100-term limit shown next to the field.

-Add terms in Settings > Integrations under the Speech-to-Text section.
-Each term appears as a removable pill.
-These same terms are also injected into the AI correction prompt, where they're treated as highest-priority required substitutions.
+Add terms in Settings > Voice Input under the Speech-to-text section.
+Each one appears as a removable pill.
+The terms are injected into the AI correction prompt as highest-priority required substitutions, so the correction pass spells them the way you intend.

-Your project name is automatically included in the recognition hints, so there's no need to add it manually.
+Your project name is included automatically.
+There's no need to add it yourself.

 Settings Reference

-All voice input settings are in Settings > Integrations.
+All voice input settings are in Settings > Voice Input.

 | Setting | Values / Notes |